Apr 15 , 2019

 1. Go easy on the watering

-With less sunlight and less heat, plants will go into hibernation mode, & thus will need less frequent watering.
+With less sunlight during the shorter daylight hours and less heat with dropping temps. plants will become dormant.
+As they're less focused on producing new growth, they need less water than usual.
 Get into the habit (if you haven’t already) of testing the soil’s moistness by sticking your finger in the soil, and watering when the soil is dry (bar any plants that need constant moist soil).
-Or invest in a moisture meter ($14 at Bunnings) to guide you - these are great as they also aerate your soil and have saved me many a time from watering an already wet plant.
-Last winter, most of my plants only needed watering twice a month

 2. Keep an eye on your humidity levels

-If you love to blast the heater like me, you’ll want to keep an eye on your humidity levels as the heater will make the air dryer.
-The vast majority of indoor plants are from tropical areas, so can are sensitive to decreases in humidity.
+If you love to blast the heater like me, you’ll want to keep an eye on your humidity levels as the heater will make the air a lot more dry.
+The vast majority of indoor plants are native to tropical areas, so are sensitive to decreases in humidity.
 Low humidity can lead to brown tips, curling leaves and sometimes death depending on the plant.
-This winter I’m going to buy a humidifier to keep my plant babies happy!
-I’ve also invested in a few hygrometers (less than $10 on eBay) to give me extra guidance.

-- If the plant is small enough, you can use a glass cloche for the same effect (find these at Kmart, Typo etc.).
+- If you need a fast hack, a clear plastic bag over the top of a plant creates an instant mini greenhouse.
+This works nicely for a plant that is showing all the signs of low humidity and needs an instant pick me up.
+If the plant is small enough, you can use a glass cloche for the same effect (find these at Kmart, Typo etc.).